manghat/gatsby-starter-lumen/content/posts/01_You_are_thinking_about_your_product_metrics_wrong!.md

   Having the right north star is of paramount importance as choosing the wrong one can lead to a lot of wasted time and effort.
 It should be a simple metric that best captures the goals.
   **Note:** the north star can change but only when there is a big strategy change or maybe across years.
-  A couple of examples would be :
+  A couple of examples of the same:

   1. **Facebook** — Success — they figured out early on that their north star would be to get every user signing up to add at-least 7 other people as friends on the platform.
 From then on, the platform itself would take care of the engagement through social interactions and notifications
   2. **LinkedIn** — Failure — Back in 2012, Linkedin set **Endorsement** as their north star (what endorsement? yes that’s also what I thought).
 This lead them to wrong priorities and